 Follow this basic action plan and you’re safe against the large majority of attacks directed to any device you own.

 If you can also let your friends know about this advice, then that would be great.

 - Follow the advice we just included in this article.
 Always secure settings for your devices by changing the default password.
 Do not connect too many devices to the same Wifi.
 Do not forget to secure your router with a strong password.

-- Try Heimdal PRO.
+- Try Heimdal Premium.
 It’s a small but powerful program that adds another layer of protection to the antivirus.
 It guards your computer against malicious traffic, stopping infections before they take a hold of your system.

 - If you’re already feeling good about your efforts and want to keep learning valuable information, we put together an amazing host of Cyber Security Education Resources.

 - Want to skip step 3 because of reasons?
-We thought of that too, so we set-up The Daily Security Tip.
+We thought of that too, so we set up The Daily Security Tip.
 Sign up and you get a security tip or resource every day, for a full year.

 Thanks for posting the article, it’s really helpful.